I call them the usual suspects.

 It is so special to share a conversation I had with Kathryn Austin.
 Kat is a LCSW who resides in Austin, Tx with her beautiful family, and she's my former neighbor.
 We talk about the 5AM origin story of our meeting.
 How I forced her to be my friend.
 And the laughter we share.
 In this conversation we also discuss her powerful life experience of witnessing her sister's unexpected final week in hospice while also staying present with the joy of caring for her bubbly and vibrant new baby.
 Holding both grief and joy at the very same time is a skill that Kat attributes to her personal practice of Grace.
 We also dive into topics that are central to Kat's practice as a therapist, inner dialogue and radical responsibility.
 Questions like these become important.

 I hope you enjoy this episode.
 I'd love to hear from you after you listen.
 If you want to learn more about Kathryn and her practice visit therapybykathryn.com or follow @revivedreverance on Instagram.
 XO, Julia Everything in this episode is intended for informational and entertainment purposes only, and is not intended as a diagnosis or recommendation for anyone.
 We simple are sharing our own personal opinions, experiences, and practices.
 If you feel you would benefit from professional support please know that resources are available!
-Visit NAMI.org to learn more about mental health resources in your area.
+Visit NAMI.org to learn more about mental health resources in your area. |

 Body.
 Mind.
 Spirit.

 AuthorHi there!
 You found me.
 My name is Julia Marie Lopez.
-For 20 years I have studied meditation and mindful movement as my primary tools for healing.
-For the past 10 years I have worked as a wellness business owner, the Founder of Practice Everywhere, and now I am embarking on a new adventure to expand how we define our Personal and Public Practices.
+For 22 years I have studied meditation and mindful movement as my primary tools for healing.
+For the past 13 years I have worked as an instructor, a wellness business owner, the Founder of Practice Everywhere, and now I am embarking on a new adventure to expand how we define our Personal and Public Practices.
 Since I offer you my experience and perspective, share my writing about life, love and wellness, and offer a bit of unsolicited advice, I think you should also know that I do include affiliate links and promotions in some of blogs.
 If you make an action (such as sign ups, memberships, or purchases) I might earn a commission.
 I promise to use this income to support my love of coffee, dogs, yoga, and my family (in no particular order).💜

 Categories